James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.

 As a result of expansion under the New Deal agricultural programs, this was the first year that there was a county agent for every county in North Carolina.

-Current succeeded Jane McKimmon, and she served in the position until 1963.
+Ruth Current succeeded Jane McKimmon, and she served in the position until 1963.

-Sometimes referred to as "The Rocks," this camp was developed originally by the Resettlement Administration on part of the 60,000 acre Sandhills Resettlement Project.
+Sometimes referred to as "the Rocks," this camp was developed originally by the Resettlement Administration on part of the 60,000 acre Sandhills Resettlement Project.
 It derived its name from the huge granite stones in the area.
 Starting in 1939, it was the site of the 4-H Wildlife Conservation Camp for several year.

 The 4-H "Food for Victory" program offered awards ranging from to $1 to $250 in war bonds or stamps for farm boys and girls who participated in the "Food for Freedom" extension program.
 They helped produce more milk, eggs, beef and veal, lamb and mutton, corn, barley, rye, hay, soybeans, peanuts, and vegetables.